Oyekunle-Mark/tip-of-the-walking-stick/README.md

 # tip-of-the-walking-stick

-A basic CRUD server built with Express and MongoDB
+A CRUD server built with Express and MongoDB

+This is another note management server(😉).
+A sweet little practice with mongodb.

+## Author

+Oyekunle Oloyede